 - 1. A baccalaureate degree from an accredited institution. - 2.
 One of the following: - a.
 An overall undergraduate grade point average of at least 2.85 on a 4.00 scale, or - b.
-An average of at least 3.00 in the last half of all undergraduate work, or - An average of at least 3.00 for no fewer than 12 semester credits of graduate study at another accredited graduate institution.
+An average of at least 3.00 in the last half of all undergraduate work or - c.
+An average of at least 3.00 for no fewer than 12 semester credits of graduate study at another accredited graduate institution.

-Code Title Cre edits EDU 735 Foundations of Professional Learning Communities 3 EDU 736 Assessments, Grading and Professional Learning Communities 3 EDU 737 Teacher Leadership: Professional Learning Communities 3 EDU 738 Professional Learning Community in the Content Areas 3 Total Credits 12
+Code EDU 735 Title Cree Foundations of Professional Learning edits 3 Communities EDU 736 Assessments, Grading and Professional Learning Communities 3 EDU 737 Teacher Leadership: Professional Learning Communities 3 EDU 738 Professional Learning Community in the Content Areas 3 Total Credits 12